-Further information about students who disclose anti-social and extremist views, including the definition of those terms, can be found on the Work Health and Safety directorate’s Communities Working Together webpage.
+Further information about students who disclose anti-social and extremist views, including the definition of those terms, can be found on the School Communities Working Together webpage.
 What if the student discloses extremist views but the school counsellor is unsure whether the student also has anti-social views?
 The school counsellor must promptly inform the principal (or if the principal is absent the senior staff member at the school) of the student’s disclosure.
 The principal (or senior staff member) should then contact School Safety and Response unit for advice.

 Part 5A, Division 2 of the Education Act 1990 (“Part 5A”) provides that the department, a non-government schools authority, a government school or a registered non-government school may request a school to provide information about a particular student that would assist in:

 If confidential counsellor information is caught by a request made under part 5A then it must be provided.
-However Part 5A does not require the disclosure of information about the identity of a person who has made a notification to the department of Family and Community Services concerning a child or young person at risk of harm.
+However Part 5A does not require the disclosure of information about the identity of a person who has made a notification to the Department of Communities and Justice concerning a child or young person at risk of harm.

 If someone knows or believes a person has committed a serious criminal offence (an offence punishable by imprisonment for 5 years or more) and he/she has information that might be of material assistance, it must be reported to the police unless there is a reasonable excuse not to report.
 The fact the knowledge or belief was formed or the information was obtained in a confidential counselling relationship is not of itself a reasonable excuse for failing to report.
 Prosecution of persons from certain categories of professionals including counsellors, for failure to report a serious criminal offence cannot occur without the approval of the Attorney General.